Bachelor's Degree in Health Science

 As a result of completing the Bachelor of Science in Health Sciences, graduates will be able to apply principles of health and wellness as a lifelong process of learning grounded in the study of basic sciences and the behavioral arts.
 The students will:

 - Understand fundamental biological, chemical, and physical properties underlying life systems

 - Be able to gather and analyze research data and make inferences based on the data

 - Be aware of professional, ethical, and privacy issues that are pertinent to careers in the health sciences

 - Exercise and Fitness students will understand the relationship between exercise and wellness maintenance and be skilled at developing appropriate fitness programs for diverse populations.

-- Nutrition students will understand principles of human nutrition and the relationship to health and wellness using evidence based strategies.
+- Nutrition students will understand the principles of human nutrition and the relationship to health and wellness using evidence-based strategies.

 - Community Health Education students will understand principles to help people assume more responsibility for their health and well being through educational development, implementation and evaluation of community health programs.

 - Pre-Professional students will be broadly prepared to enter professional schools and to successfully meet school admissions criteria.